Md. Minhazul Haque

 Dell Latitude 5300 Fingerprint Sensor on Ubuntu

-After struggling for several months, I have finally been able to make the fingerprint sensor on my Dell Latitude 5300 laptop work on Ubuntu.
-The steps were pretty simple.
-I have no idea why never tried these steps.
+After struggling for several months, I have finally managed to get the fingerprint sensor on my Dell Latitude 5300 laptop working with Ubuntu.
+The steps were quite straightforward.
+I'm not sure why I never attempted them before.

-Let's jump to the real stuff.
-First, you need to add official Dell apt repositories to your system.
+Let's get to the real stuff.
+First, you need to add the official Dell apt repositories to your system.

 # add these lines to /etc/apt/sources.list.d/dell.list